iMikie/Create_Processing_Library/README.md

 ```
 javac  -classpath C:\Users\YourUserName\Documents\processing-3.0\core\library\core.jar -d . *.java
 ```
-The -classpath tells the java compiler *javac* where to find the *core.jar* file.
-That file is necessary because your samplelibrary.java file contains a line
+The -classpath tells the java compiler *javac* where to find the **core.jar** file.
+That file is necessary because your **samplelibrary.java** file contains a line
 ```
 import processing.core.*;
 ```
-and *processing.core* is in core.jar.
-The -d followed by a period and *.java says to compile all files ending in .java within the current folder and create folders for each java package.
+and **processing.core** is in **core.jar**.
+The -d followed by a period and \*.java says to compile all files ending in .java within the current folder and create folders for each java package.
 So in our case, this will create a file **SampleLibrary.class**.

+Now type in this command:
 ```
 jar cf samplelibrary.jar samplelibrary
 ```

-This will create your samplelibrary.jar file.   *Processing/libraries/sample/library/samplelibrary.jar*
+This will create your **samplelibrary.jar** file.   *Processing/libraries/sample/library/samplelibrary.jar*

 ###Now let's test the library
 Now open up processing and create a sketch with this in it: